For decades, traditional marketers faced a challenge while allotting their marketing budgets among various marketing channels.

 When the two measurement practices are combined, however, they improve the outputs from each.
 Data-driven attribution informs MMM models.
 MMM data feeds attribution analysis.
 Resulting insights allow marketers to see the impact of each marketing element in near real-time.”

-Global media agency network Mindshare’s new data chief Rolf Olson appointed a few months ago, revealed he was “not afraid” to combine traditional methods with cutting-edge approaches to make the right media decisions.
+Rolf Olson, Mindshare’s new data chief, appointed a few months ago, revealed he was “not afraid” to combine traditional methods with cutting-edge approaches to make the right media decisions.

 He felt MMM, though not dead, had come under “significant pressure” in the last decade because of the explosion in marketing touchpoints.
 He, too, was in favor of model integration.

-Analysts like Olson advocate the middle-path – apply a top-down, bottom-up modeling approach, where Marketing Mix Modeling (MMM) represented the top-down and AM was the bottom-up element.
-Together, it gives marketers a holistic approach with the ability to mine the rich digital data as well as data coming from the more traditional channels.
+Analysts like Olson advocate the middle-path – applying a top-down, bottom-up modeling approach, where Marketing Mix Modeling (MMM) represents the top-down and AM is the bottom-up element.
+Together, it provides marketers with a holistic approach, enabling them to mine rich digital data as well as data from more traditional channels.

 At the end of the day, let’s not forget that one universal truth – no model is perfect.